Trump Tried To Make This Election 2016 Again. It Didn't Go As Planned

 Pandemic grounds campaign, just as it takes off

-Seven months ago, Trump had been looking at significantly better odds of winning reelection.
+About seven months ago, Trump had been looking at significantly better odds of winning reelection.
 The economy was booming, and he had just sealed the first phase of a hard-fought trade deal with China.

 He had navigated the shoals of impeachment, becoming only the third president in history to face an impeachment trial in the Senate.
 Republicans there acquitted him on charges that he had abused the power of his office and obstructed Congress by freezing military aid for Ukraine.
 He had sought that country's help in investigating the business dealings of Biden's son, Hunter.